vista-art/fragmentcolor/docs/api/scene/material/emissive.md

 # Material::emissive

-Set the emissive factor (linear RGB) — light the surface emits regardless of incident illumination.
+Set the emissive factor (linear RGB): light the surface emits regardless of incident illumination.
 Added on top of the PBR shading and clamped only by the output format; for tonemapped pipelines use values in `[0, 1]`, for HDR you can go beyond.